enderstudy/notification-dispatcher-discord/README.md

 * *a destination identifier*: a user or team ID.
 * *related resource identifier*: ID of the originating resource or asset
 * *notification type identifier*: further describes signal; used in presenting the notification.
-* delivery method identifier: used to determine whether the signal should be processed.
+* *delivery method identifier*: used to determine whether the signal should be processed.